top of page

 By the time is was properly brought up to the employee it had already been 3-4 weeks since this started happening and although the issue was fixed eventually, there was a needless amount of social capital and goodwill burned for essentially no reason.

 As an ALT or CIR you will inevitably make some social or workplace faux-pas and so the goal should not be perfection, but rather to build good will towards yourself and limit the amount of effort and exceptions people need to make on your behalf.
-Trying to follow the example of your co-workers set as well as make efforts to participate in work culture, and positively reinforce when people put in effort on your behalf are good ways to help you get along with your co-workers regardless of your ability to understand Japanese or the culture.
+Trying to follow the examples your co-workers set, as well as making efforts to participate in work culture are good ways to help you get along with your co-workers regardless of your ability to understand Japanese or the culture.

 bottom of page